Azure/aksArc/eval/readme.md

 What is AKS on Azure Stack HCI?
 -----------

 If you've landed on this page, and you're still wondering what AKS on Azure Stack HCI is, Azure Kubernetes Service on Azure Stack HCI is an on-premises implementation of Azure Kubernetes Service (AKS), which automates running containerized applications at scale.
-Azure Kubernetes Service is now available on Azure Stack HCI 20H2 and Windows Server 2019 Datacenter-based clusters, making it quicker to get started hosting Linux and Windows containers in your datacenter.
+Azure Kubernetes Service is now available on Azure Stack HCI 21H2 and Windows Server 2019/2022-based clusters, making it quicker to get started hosting Linux and Windows containers in your datacenter.

 If you're interested in learning more about what AKS on Azure Stack HCI is, make sure you [check out the official documentation](https://docs.microsoft.com/en-us/azure-stack/aks-hci/overview "What is Azure Kubernetes Service on Azure Stack HCI documentation"), before coming back to continue your evaluation experience.
 We'll refer to the docs in various places in the guide, to help you build your knowledge of AKS on Azure Stack HCI.